How To Protect Fruit Trees From Frost And Freeze

-Backyard fruit trees are also a beautiful addition to the landscape.
-When you are thinking of growing fruit trees, think first about the space you have available and the climate in your region.
-Click here for other fruit tree garden ideas.
+Backyard fruit trees are a beautiful addition to the landscape.
+Think first about available space and the climate in your region.
+Click here for ideas.

 For many fruit tree diseases, prevention is easier to accomplish and costs less than a cure.
 Just a few well-timed and well-chosen sprays can do a lot toward controlling fruit tree problems.
 Learn about winter treatment for fruit trees in this article.

 If you have ever tried to eat a green banana, you probably noticed it was hard and not sweet.
 The producers of bananas pick them mature, but not yet ripe.
 This lengthens the shipping time.
 So what is fruiting maturity?
 Find out here.

 We all know some of the most common types of fruit, but the actual botanical classification of fruits contain some surprises.
 So what are the different fruit types?
 What actually makes a fruit a fruit?
 This article will explain.

 Not everyone has a large veggie garden plot.
 For this reason, you will find miniature and dwarf plants for the urban gardener.
 Did you know there are many bush vegetables too?
 What are bush vegetables and which ones work for a small garden?
 Learn more here.

 Nearly all fruit trees require pollination in the form of either cross-pollination or self-pollination in order to produce fruit.
 If you have space for only one fruit tree, a cross-pollinating, self-fruitful tree is the answer.
 Learn more here.